-But — thankfully! — there are many other paths your ecommerce or multichannel business can take.
-From leveraging more sophisticated applications and tools, to tying elements more tightly together with great data integration solutions and providers to form a unified and cohesive back-end technology stack, the specific mechanisms to finding and nurturing growth vary but the general categories are well-known.
+There are many other paths your eCommerce or multichannel business can take.
+From leveraging more sophisticated applications and tools, to tying applications together with integration solutions to form a unified and cohesive back-end technology stack, the specific mechanisms to finding and nurturing growth vary but the general categories are well-known.

 And that’s the case with leveraging acquisitions as a means to growth.